-Affected ISO 639-3 identifier: agv
+Affected ISO 639-3 identifier:

-Associated reference name: Remontado Agta
+Associated reference name:

-1. Modify an existing language code element

-(a) What are you proposing to chang

-X Language reference name generally this is s changed only if it is erroneous: --- ------------------------- ------------------- ---------------- --------------------- if usage is shifting to a new preferred form, the new form may be added (next box) Language additional names Language type (living, extinct, historical, etc.) Language scope (individual language or macrolanguage) (b) What new value(s) do you propose: Dumagat, Remontado (c) Rationale for change: To use "Agta" for this language is a misnomer, as the language does not belong to the subgroup which pronounces a /g/ in that word.
-The Remontados and their neighbors use the word "Dumagat", and so does the National Commission on Indigenous Peoples office for that region.
-It would be good to see the name in the Ethnologue reflect the name that's used both as an endonym and an exonym as well as on the government level.
-The name "Remontado" (unique to this language group), and "Dumagat" (ambiguously referring to any Black group in the area), thus "Remontado Dumagat" fully references the language group and uses the names that are well known.
-2. Propose a new macrolanguage or modify a macrolanguage group (a) For an existing Macrolanguage, what change to its individual language membership do you propose (b) Rationale for change: For a new Macrolanguage proposal, please also complete the form "Request for New Language Code Element in ISO 639-3" (file name "ISO639-3_NewCodeRequest.doc" or "ISO639-3_NewCode RequestForm.rtf"), which must also be submitted to fully document the intended meaning for the new macrolanguage.
+I. Modify an existing language code element (a) What are you proposing to change: Language reference name; generally this is changed only if it is erroneous; if usage is shifting to a new preferred form, the new form may be added (next box) Language additional names Language type (living, extinct, historical, etc.) Language scope (individual language or macrolanguage) (b) What new value(s) do you propose: (c) Rationale for change: 2.
+Propose a new macrolanguage or modify a macrolanguage group (a) For an existing Macrolanguage, what change to its individual language membership do you propose : : (b) Rationale for change: For a new Macrolanguage proposal, please also complete the form "Request for New Language Code Element in ISO 639-3" (file name "ISO639-3_NewCodeRequest.doc" or "ISO639-3_NewCode RequestForm.rtf"), which must also be submitted to fully document the intended meaning for the new macrolanguage.
 3. Retire a language code element from use (a) Reason for change: There is no evidence that the language exists.
-This is equivalent to another ISO 639-3 language. (b) If equivalent with another code element, with which ISO 639-3 code element (identifier and name) is it equivalent: (c) Rationale for change: 4.
-Expand the denotation of a code element through merging of one or more code elements

-(a) List the languages (identifier and name) to be merged into this code element and retired from use:

-(b) Rationale for change
+This is equivalent to another ISO 639-3 language. (b) If equivalent with another code element, with which ISO 639-3 code element (identifier and name) is it equivalent: (c) Rationale for change: 1.
+Expand the denotation of a code element through merging of one or more code elements(a) List the languages (identifier and name) to be merged into this code element and retired from use: (b) Rationale for change